Volunteering nourishes the soul!

 We hope that you will find volunteering with us rewarding as you join us in our mission as a nondenominational Christian housing ministry, working in partnership to build adequate housing, creating stronger families, and a better community.
 If you would like to volunteer in our office or in the ReStore, please click here for the form: Office/ReStore Volunteer Form or call and ask for our Volunteer Coordinator at (989) 732-6070.

 Before coming out to any job work sites, we are required to ask that each volunteer completes a:

 We also encourage you to take Habitat’s online safety training courses available on the web or through our office.
 To access the website, please go to http://hfhaffiliateinsurance.com/

-Otsego County Habitat for Humanity will not proselytize.
-Nor will OCHFH work with entities or individuals who insist on proselytizing as part of their work with OCHFH.
-This means that OCHFH will not offer assistance on the expressed or implied condition that people must (i) adhere to or convert to a particular faith or (ii) listen and respond to messaging designed to induce conversion to a particular faith.
+Otsego Antrim Habitat for Humanity will not proselytize.
+Nor will OAHFH work with entities or individuals who insist on proselytizing as part of their work with OAHFH.
+This means that OAHFH will not offer assistance on the expressed or implied condition that people must (i) adhere to or convert to a particular faith or (ii) listen and respond to messaging designed to induce conversion to a particular faith.

 Otsego Antrim Habitat for Humanity is a tax-exempt 501(C)(3) nonprofit organization.
 Your gift is tax deductible as allowed by law.
 Our tax exemption number for both locations is 38-3130500.